Far-right politics in Finland: Contemporary

 The current second biggest Finnish party, the Finns Party, has been described as far right.
 The former leader of the Finns party and current speaker of the Parliament Jussi Halla-aho, has been convicted of hate speech due to his comments stating that, "Prophet Muhammad was a pedophile and Islam justifies pedophilia and Pedophilia was Allah's will."
 Finns Party members have frequently supported far-right and neo-Nazi movements such as the Finnish Defense League, Atomwaffen, Soldiers of Odin, Nordic Resistance Movement, Rajat Kiinni (Close the Borders), and Suomi Ensin (Finland First).
 Finns Party members have been criticized for supporting the White Genocide conspiracy theory.
 In a survey conducted by Iltalehti, one-third of the voters of the far-right Finns Party thought that "the European race must be prevented from mixing with darker races, otherwise the European native population will eventually become extinct".
 Finns Party Minister of the Interior Mari Rantanen wrote that if Finns remain naive on immigration, Finns "will not remain blue-eyed" and shared writings referring to refugees as "parasites".
-Toni Jalonen, at the time deputy-chair on the Finns Party Youth, posted a picture of a black family with the text "Vote for the Finns, so that Finland's future doesn't look like this".
+Toni Jalonen, at the time deputy-chair of the Finns Party Youth, posted a picture of a black family with the text "Vote for the Finns, so that Finland's future doesn't look like this".

 In the 1990s and 2000s, before the breakthrough of the Finns Party, a few neo-Nazi candidates enjoyed success, like Janne Kujala of Finland - Fatherland (founded as Aryan Germanic Brotherhood) and Jouni Lanamäki who was previously associated with the Nordic Reich Party.
 Pekka Siitoin of the National Democratic Party was the fifth most popular candidate in Naantali city council elections.

 According to Oula Silvennoinen, a historian known for his work on Finnish co-operation with the Germans during World War Two, the Blue-and-Black Movement-party is neo-fascist.
 The far-right Power Belongs to the People and Freedom Alliance were founded in 2021 and 2022 respectively.
 Both are openly pro-Russian and have prominent Russian propagandists as candidates such as Juha Korhonen, Janus Putkonen and Johan Bäckman.
 They have recruited Finns to fight in the war in Ukraine and the Russian Imperial Movement has organized military training for Finnish neo-Nazis.
 Rusich Group has also built a relationship with the Finnish far-right.

+White nationalist "Awakening" conference is held annually in Finland, attracting some hundreds of white nationalists from around the globe.
+The event has been attended by white supremacists from around the world; Jared Taylor of American Renaissance, Kevin MacDonald, representatives of the National Corps and others.